Sebastian ErraZuriz: Furniture

-Errazuriz is noted for having "expand(ed) the concept of furniture"; and questioning the difference between traditional design and art with is "Functional Sculptures".
+Errazuriz is noted for having "expand(ed) the concept of furniture"; and questioning the difference between traditional design and art with his "Functional Sculptures".
 An example of these furniture sculptures is a series of mechanical cabinets, which "at first glance, the credenzas, cabinets, and boxes may appear simplistically elegant, but they each possess a surprising element. when opened, the interactive works can rotate, spin, and take on new shapes, colors, and forms.
 Blending advanced technology with traditional craft, the collection seeks to test the limits between sculpture and function."
 One of these pieces titles Wave Cabinet has garnered massive interest and over 20 million views online.

 These furniture pieces can also take on a message of activism.
-During the 2012 Occupy Wall Street movement, Errazuriz used the likeness and messaging of the Occupy signs, and printed them on the back of white fold-able chairs.
+During the 2012 Occupy Wall Street movement, Errazuriz used the likeness and messaging of the Occupy signs, and printed them on the back of white foldable chairs.
 The chairs began as a concept for use in the actual Occupy Movement spaces and were then given a second use as a way to infiltrate 1% homes with purchased art featuring 99% voices.
-When the Chairs were presented at The Armory show for purchase Errazuriz's included in apart of his artist statement:
+When the Chairs were presented at The Armory show for purchase Errazuriz's included in part of his artist statement:

 "The artist wishes to support the 99% by inviting collectors (representing the 1%) to purchase the complaints as art or furniture, thus introducing the ideas of one group into the homes of another and at the same time getting the rich to support the cause of the 99%.

 As a double-sided mirror, the Occupy Chairs also explore the potential for these complaints against the richest one percent to be transformed into glamorous fashionable catchphrases in design-art pieces that celebrate the exclusive luxury market."

 Errazuriz also often repurposed items and forms for his work giving them new life and perspective as functional furniture.
 From a series of found branches and tree parts from South America, Errazuriz created a collection of shelves tables, allowing nature to help dictate the design.
-In another series of pieces taxidermy birds, some of which were collected from a taxidermy museum trashcan, was repurposed into a multiple pieces including extravagant chandelier with as many as 50 birds (Bird Chandelier 1), lamps with light bulbs in places of heads (chicken lamp), and even a bird staring into a mirror(On the Edge Staring at Eternal Infinity).
+In another series of pieces taxidermy birds, some of which were collected from a taxidermy museum trashcan, were repurposed into multiple pieces including an extravagant chandelier with as many as 50 birds (Bird Chandelier 1), lamps with light bulbs in places of heads (chicken lamp), and even a bird staring into a mirror (On the Edge Staring at Eternal Infinity).

 In 2018 Errazuriz had his first solo UK show at David Gill Gallery titled Anything You Destroy We Will Rebuild.
-In this show he again blurred the line between art and design, this time by incorporating the forms of literal works of art from Antiquity, by creating furniture from 3D scanning a digitally altering ancient statues like the Athena Nike.
+In this show he again blurred the line between art and design, this time by incorporating the forms of literal works of art from antiquity, by creating furniture from 3D scanning a digitally altering ancient statues like the Athena Nike.
 Created from many statues Errazuriz himself revered, the series means to convey both a sense of love and disrespect.
 By transforming priceless art into usable furniture Errazuriz explores the balances of “tension and release, reverence and sacrilege, delicacy and brutality.”